 Would You Rather… Writing Prompts For Kids

-“Would you rather” questions are fun, and creative writing prompts for kids.
-The choice the writing prompt offers will make a child laugh or contemplate the best option; it may even change their outlook on some things in life.
+“Would you rather” questions are fun and creative writing prompts for kids.
+These writing prompts offer choices that will make a child laugh or contemplate the best option; it may even change their outlook on some things in life.

 Would you rather live on Mars or under the sea?